 The European Synchrotron and FEL user organisation represents about 30.000 users of the European FEL and synchrotrons light sources.
 The mission of ESUO is to coordinate the user activities in Europe and to provide support to the users in order to get access to FEL and synchrotron beamlines in Europe.

-CALIPSOplus removes barriers for access to world-class light sources in Europe and the Middle East.
+CALIPSOplus is an EU funded project that removes barriers for access to world-class light sources in Europe and the Middle East.
 More than 82,500 hours of trans-national access are provided to these research infrastructures.
 Programmes are in place to teach new users how to successfully use synchrotrons and FELs.
 Dissemination activities targeting industry are complemented by tailor-made support and access programmes.

 The Association of European-Level Research Infrastructures Facilities is a European not-for-profit association with the purpose of promoting the cooperation between European-level research infrastructures and external researchers.